vfarcic/devops24/manuscript/04-helm.md

 We can see from the output that both the ServiceAccount and the ClusterRoleBinding were created.

-Now that we have a ServiceAccount that will allow Helm full permissions to manage any Kubernetes resource, we can proceed and install *tiller*.
+Now that we have the ServiceAccount that gives Helm full permissions to manage any Kubernetes resource, we can proceed and install Tiller.

 ```bash
 helm init --service-account tiller